AdobeDocs/experience-manager-screens.en/help/user-guide/content-assignment-report.md

    >[!NOTE]
    >The data displayed in the spreadsheet is alphabetically sorted in an easy-to-read format.

-1. Clicking any of the channels from the **Channels** column opens the **Content** tab.
+1. Selecting any of the channels from the **Channels** column opens the **Content** tab.
 In turn, it directly navigates you to that channel and gives you information on assets (images and videos) associated with that specific channel.

    ![image](/help/user-guide/assets/content-assignment-report/report-sheet2.png)